Skip to Content

 LED TVs feature many parts and are more likely to break down than LCD or plasma televisions.
 The first component to go bad is usually the backlight LEDs, which have a lifespan of 40,000 to 60,000 hours.
 However, if nothing else fails, an LED TV may last for over 13 years.
 This is a great value considering the number of other components it contains.
 To extend the life of your TV, you should set its backlight to 75% or lower.

-READ ALSO: How to Get Wifi on Samsung TV?
+READ ALSO: Why is Software Update Unavailable on Samsung TV?

 The life expectancy of a Samsung TV is approximately four to seven years if used moderately.
 It depends on your usage habits and your preferences.
 Keep in mind that many households have more than one TV, so it’s always a good idea to purchase an extra TV every so often.
 Samsung TVs use better quality components than budget-level models, so they should last longer than the cheaper models.
 However, Samsung TVs can last even longer.